 The TSRA will always make every effort to respect Torres Strait Islander and Aboriginal people’s cultural sensitivities when featuring the images or names of people who have recently died.

-However, please be advised that this document may contain images of persons who have died after this Annual Report was tabled in Parliament in October 2014 and we offer our apologies for any distress caused if this occurs.
+However, please be advised that this document may contain images of persons who have died after this Annual Report was prepared for tabling in Parliament in October 2015 and we offer our apologies for any distress caused if this occurs.